Coke21/InlineSkatesManager/README.md

 - Jot (to keep track of certain UI elements and save them on user's PC, e.g. Form resize)

 ### What Is This?
 InlineSkatesManager is a WinForms application which takes care of your business matters.
-It is a practise app in which you can add/remove/edit customers and your products.
+It is a demo app in which you can add/remove/edit customers and your products.
 The local database can be viewed in "InlineSkatesDB.mdf", the DataSet (DbMap.xsd) contains the relationships between tables, e.g. foreign keys.